 Immigration Law Clinic Goals and Structure

-Each enrolled student will handle a variety of actual cases and will represent clients under the direct supervision of an immigration attorney.
+Under attorney supervision, each enrolled student will handle a variety of actual cases and will represent clients under the direct supervision of an immigration attorney.
 Casework will be complemented by a required weekly seminar.
+The Clinic is located on campus.
 Students will be certified by the California State Bar under the Practical Training of Law Students program.
-The Clinic is located in the McGeorge Community Legal Services building at 2925 34th Street, Sacramento, CA 95817, on the campus of McGeorge School of Law.
+The Clinic is located in the McGeorge Community Legal Services building at 2925 34th St., Sacramento, CA 95817, on the campus of McGeorge School of Law.

 Clinic Alumni Testimonial

 "It's wonderful to give hope to people, to let them know they too can pursue their dreams.
 My work at the Immigration Law Clinic showed me that I can have a rewarding career in immigration law." — Raissa Morris, '12, after winning an asylum approval for a battered young woman.

 To qualify for the Immigration Law Clinic a student must be an upper-division student in good standing.
 Enrollment in the Immigration Class or successful completion of the Immigration Class is a prerequisite.
 Students must apply for certification under The State Bar of California's Practical Training of Law Students (PTLS) program.
 To be eligible for certification, a student must be enrolled in, or have successfully completed Evidence and Civil Procedure.
 Students must pay to the State Bar the student registration fee and certified law student fee.